 |

-Data copied from
+Data copied

-figures in the Acustica paper
+the Acustica

 "Directivity and Auditory impression of Singers" by A. H. Marshall and J. Meyer, Acustica, v58, 1985, p.
 130 |